ducakar/TextureReplacer/README.md

 One can edit it to:
 * disable texture compression,
 * disable mipmap generation,
+* change list of substrings of paths where mipmap generation is allowed,
 * disable atmospheric IVA suit or
 * change air pressure required for atmospheric IVA suit.